f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Deploy_Ubuntu_Linux_server_machine_in_Red_Hat_OpenShift/ubuntu_deploy_server_in_RedHat_OpenShift.rst

 **Step 1: Creating PV and PVC for Ubuntu Storage**

-In this step, we discuss about creating a Ubuntu Server.
-As a pre-requisite, we create Persistent Volume Claim (PVC) that is used as Storage/Harddisk for Ubuntu Machine, followed by we having a Ubuntu Server defintion file ready,
+For creating a Ubuntu machine, as a pre-requisite, we create Persistent Volume Claim (PVC) that is used as Storage/Harddisk for Ubuntu Machine, followed by having a Ubuntu Server defintion file ready,

 **Step 1.1: configuring Local Volumes**